Interview on Queer Fashion Blogging and Industry with Sonny

 We say in the advertising world that you can't be all things to all people.
 Would you say there is anyone that Qwear is not for?

-If you're really interested in following all of the latest trends, and you want beauty tips or you want to learn how to remain within our culture's standards of beauty, Qwear doesn't provide most of that information.
+If you want to follow all of the latest trends, or learn how to remain within our culture's standards of beauty, Qwear isn’t the place for you.
 I'll provide information on style trends if I really like them, but I'm not going to report on all the latest trends, and most of the styles we display are in some way not going to conform to our culture's standards of beauty.
-We are going to display styles of all types of beauty, all shapes and sizes, hair styles, etc. People who are into mainstream fashion world might enjoy Qwear sometimes, but I don't anticipate it being their primary source of fashion news.
+We are going to display styles of all types of beauty, all shapes and sizes, hair styles, etc. People who are into mainstream fashion might enjoy Qwear sometimes, but I don't anticipate it being their primary source of fashion news.

-There are so many things that could make clothing gender non-binary and it depends what culture you're in.
+There are so many things that could make clothing nonbinary and it depends what culture you're in.
 I know someone from Scotland where all the men wear kilts, and she comes over here wearing a kilt and people think it's feminine.
 It all depends on where you are.
 Menswear has been popularized in women's clothes and tailored to look really feminine.
-So is that gender non-binary, or is that just women's clothing?
+So is that nonbinary, or is that just women's clothing?
 There are a lot of clothes in the women's department that are menswear inspired, but they'll often still have feminine elements and feminine tailoring that if you identify as more masculine, you might not enjoy wearing.
-I see people shopping in the men's departments or going to thrift stores, finding vintage jackets.
+I see people shopping in the men's departments or going to thrift stores, finding vintage items.

-Well, I wouldn't call it a trend because people who are dressing in a gender non-binary way are doing it for a variety of reasons.
-Some people are doing it because it's their identity and they have no choice if they're going to follow what's right for themselves.
+Well, I wouldn't call it a trend because people who are dressing in a “nonbinary” way are doing so for a variety of reasons.
+For some people, it’s their identity and they have no choice if they're going to follow what's right for themselves.
 Some people have more of a fluid gender identity and love messing around with gender.
 Some people see gender as kind of a performance.
 And some people are doing it just because they love the style, and it's fun.
 All these reasons are totally valid.
-I think that breaking that barrier has been more prevalent lately as gender non-binary folks have gotten more visibility and empowerment to dress the way they feel is right.
+I think that breaking that barrier has been more prevalent lately as nonbinary folks have gotten more visibility and empowerment.

 Photography: Sarah Naomi Champagne